The Excel Intercept Function uses the following equation to calculate the intercept of the linear regression line through a set of given points:

 The spreadsheet below shows an example of the Excel Intercept function used to calculate the point at which the linear regression line through the known_x's and known_y's (listed in cells F2:F7 and G2:G7) intersects the y-axis.

-As shown in cell F9 of the spreadsheet, the call to the Intercept function is:
+As shown in cell F9 of the spreadsheet, the formula for the Intercept function is:

-Further examples of the Excel Intercept function are provided on the Microsoft Office website
+For further examples of the Excel Intercept function, see the Microsoft Office website

 If you get an error from the Excel Intercept function, this is likely to be one of the following: